-Due to the water counterflow, the ozone bubbles are violently thrashed around as they rise.
-This turbulence lends itself to a pretty decent mass transfer of the ozone gas into the water.
-The tanks used in the Las Vegas water treatment plant are 32 feet tall.
+Due to the water counterflow, the ozone bubbles violently thrash as they rise.
+This turbulence lends itself to a decent mass transfer of the ozone gas into the water.
+The “Las Vegas” water treatment plant tanks are 32 feet tall.
 Remember that pressure is needed to transfer the ozone into the water solution.
 Every inch of the water column adds more pressure to the diffuser stone at the bottom of the tank.
-The taller the tank, the greater is the pressure at the bottom.
-So, the greater is the mass transfer of ozone in water.
+The taller the tank, the greater the pressure at the bottom.
+So, the greater the mass transfer of ozone in water.

 Once the un-dissolved ozone reaches the top of the tank, it is removed through an air vent.
 Then, it is destroyed by passing through the ozone destruct system.

 All in all, this is a very safe and effective way to dissolve ozone into water.